Homebrew/homebrew-cask/README.md

 # Homebrew-Cask

-#### Important: Soon, Homebrew-Cask will change its behaviour from linking apps to moving them.
+#### Important: Homebrew-Cask changed its behaviour from linking apps to moving them.
 See the relevant [issue](https://github.com/caskroom/homebrew-cask/issues/13201) and [pull request](https://github.com/caskroom/homebrew-cask/pull/13966) for details.
 ---

 _“To install, drag this icon…” no more!_